Virtual Target Trajectory Prediction for Stochastic Targets: Generation of Virtual Target Trajectories

 \subsection{Clustering}

 After generating and then rotating and translating the samples or each real target $i$, the trajectories $\mathbf{y}_{i,j}$ of the samples are clustered to obtain a set of representative trajectories.
 To this end, a time series k-means clustering algorithm is used, which assigns each sample trajectory to one of $n_\mathrm{v}$ clusters, where $n_\mathrm{v}$ is the number of virtual targets that can be chosen by the user.
 The resulting trajectories of the cluster means are then used as the virtual targets.
+The input for the clustering process is a set $Y$ comprised of $n_\mathrm{r} n_\mathrm{s}$ flattened trajectories $\mathbf{y}_{i,j}$ of size ($n_t d \times 1$), which are generated as follows: